Tennessee Recovery Navigators

-The primary patient profile for a patient who should be referred to a Navigator is a person who:
+The primary patient profile for a patient who should be referred to a Navigator is one who:

-- May or may not have received Narcan before or during transport to the Hospital
+NOTE – the individual may or may not have received Narcan before or during transport to the Hospital

 Health care providers in the hospital who oversee the patient must gain consent from the patient to talk to a Navigator.
-Once that consent is signed, a Release of Information should be completed to be able to release that patient to discuss treatment and recovery referrals with the Navigator.
+Once that consent is signed, a Release of Information is completed to be able to release that patient to discuss treatment and recovery referrals with the Navigator.

 This document details a project between TDMHSAS and the Tennessee Hospital Association to start patients in emergency departments on medications for addiction treatment and highlights successes and challenges in this life-saving work.
 For more information about this project, please contact Jessica Youngblom.

 If you have concerns or need services for yourself, a child, or family member, contact our Helpline: